 Services

 VLAN

 Management VLAN: Enable

 LAN ~

-that you keep the default of l configurations.
-If you are rk conditions and the nfigurations, we recommend
+wrong Manageme not sure about you potential impact of that you keep the fail to manage your devices with nt VLAN configurations.
+If you are ir network conditions and the f any configurations, we recommend default configurations. guration Guide before you configure

 SNMP Manage

 Location:

 Contact:

+Web Server

+Layer-3 Accessibility: Enable

-Apply Cancel
+Apply Canc

 Management VLAN To configure Management VLAN, create a network in LAN first, and then select it as the management VLAN on this page.
-For details, refer to 4.3 Configure Wired Networks.
+For details, refer to 4.3 Configure Wired Networks .
 The management VLAN is a VLAN created to enhance the network security.
 Without Management VLAN, the configuration commands and data packets are transmitted in the same network.
 There are risks of unauthorized users accessing the management page and modifying the configurations.
 A management VLAN can separate the management network from the data network and lower the risks.
 SNMP (Only for configuring a single device) Configure SNMP to write down the location and contact detail.
 You can also click Manage to jump to Settings > Services > SNMP, and for detailed configuration of SNMP service, refer to 4.
 10. 3 SNMP .
+Layer-3 Accessibility With this feature enabled, devices from a different subnet can access Omada managed devices.